CanKorkut/YK_case_study/Q1/README.md

 3. **Retrieving Relevant Documents**: Given a user query, the system retrieves the top 3 most relevant documents from the indexed dataset.
 4. **Generating a Response**: The relevant documents are combined, and a `T5` model generates a natural language response based on the combined text.

+#Example Usage
+Enter your query: how are glacier caves formed?
+Generated Response: Glacier caves are formed by melting and freezing processes inside glaciers.

 ### Directory Structure

 ```plaintext